 Vegetarian Bean and Barley Vegetable Soup by The Spruce Eats is vegetarian/vegan soup low in calories, fat, and cholesterol.
 Beans and grains are a classic vegetarian combo: both foods are an incomplete protein source alone, but together they combine to provide all of the essential amino acids needed to take the place of animal proteins.
 Pinto beans are very low in saturated fat and cholesterol and a good source of protein, phosphorus, and manganese.
 This vegetarian recipe is very forgiving – add nearly any vegetables you happen to have on hand.

-Soup does a stellar job of keeping you warm and cozy when the temperatures begin to drop.
+In conclusion, soup does a stellar job of keeping you warm and cozy when the temperatures begin to drop.
 Even better, these recipes can make it easy to stay on track with your healthy eating goals.
 So add one (or all!) of these healthy soup recipes to your meal planning this week.
 It’s a delicious indulgence that won’t derail your diet.